tinymce/tinymce-docs/general-configuration-guide/localize-your-language.md

 ### Step 1

-Go to our [language download page](https://www.tinymce.com/download/language-packages/) (i18n), where you'll see a list of language packs for TinyMCE 4.

-If you want to use one language only, click the download link on the far right of the table.
-However, if you want to download multiple language packs, first check the box beside each language you need and then click the download button at the bottom of the table.
+Download the [Tinymce 4 language pack](/language/tinymce4x_languages.zip) (i18n), which contains the fullset of languages supported by TinyMCE 4.

-> Important: The TinyMCE community translates the language packs provided on our language download page.
-We much appreciate their contribution!
+> Note: The TinyMCE 4 community translation packs are no longer maintained

 ### Step 2